dreameaters/dreameaters.github.io/teambuilding/best-attackers.md

 {:.note title="B-Tier Moveset"}
 {:.faded}

+When blessed with its Elite Fast Move, **Thunder Shock†**, Zapdos holds up well in comparison to Raikou.
+Without it, Zapdos is still good, just not as good as the saber-tooth above it, or the giant magnet beneath it for that matter.\
+**Thunder Shock†** is available on Zapdos from 5✰ Raids most often these days, though sometimes you'll find this Legendary Bird without it, so be wary and read the in-game news carefully when you see those spiky wings, to make sure the Elite Move is mentioned specifically.

 ### Magnezone - Electivire, favoring Bulk
 ![Magnezone](https://img.pokemondb.net/sprites/home/normal/magnezone.png)

 > Spark + Wild Charge
 {:.note title="Optimal Moveset"}
 {:.faded}

+Wish your Electivire stuck around a little bit longer?
+Well you shouldn't.
+You know that raw power is more important than endurance.
+But, if you insist (or you simply can't find Electabuzz), Magnezone is about on par with **Thunder Shock†** Zapdos.
+It will end up costing you 125 Magnemite Candy, as well as a Sinnoh stone.

 ### Mewtwo & Deoxys - Shocking DNA!
 ![Mewtwo](https://img.pokemondb.net/sprites/home/normal/mewtwo.png)![Deoxys](https://img.pokemondb.net/sprites/home/normal/deoxys-normal.png)